Product Strategy

 - One-pager: vision, audience, problem, differentiator, success.
 Fits on one page.

-- Strategy on a page + narrative: one-pager plus a short narrative for deeper context.
+- Strategy on a page and narrative: one-pager plus a short narrative for deeper context.

 - OKRs or outcome-based: strategy expressed as objectives and key results; product work ties to OKRs.